CIVIC ENGAGEMENT AS A CATALYST FOR CIVICS EDUCATION

 - See the coalition's https://www.macivicsforall.org/ site for an extensive list of organizations, curriculum, and more to support civic engagement projects.

-- Coalition member iCivics offers Massachusetts-specific guides and materials.
+- Coalition member iCivics offers Massachusetts-specific guides and materials and events.

 - Emerging America's Windows on History Local History program offers opportunities to pursue civic engagement when students research issues of historic and contemporary interest in their own community.